Hielkio/voidGrid/README.md

 A responsive masonry-style grid portfolio layout with lightbox functionality, built using HTML, CSS (Tailwind), and JavaScript with GSAP animations.

+## 🚀 Development Status

+**This project is currently in active development and gets regular updates!**
+We're constantly tweaking, improving, and adding new features.
+Expect some bugs as we're still in the testing phase - think of it as a wild ride through the void! 🌌
+If you find any issues or have suggestions, feel free to open an issue or contribute!

 ## Features

 - Masonry grid layout using CSS Grid with random size variations